Welcome to Donnington Class!

 We would like to welcome you to our Donnington Class web page.
 We hope you enjoy learning all about our brilliant class and find out about what we are doing at school this term!

 We are a Year 3 and Year 4 mixed class and our teacher is Mr Waller.
 Our Learning Support Assistants are Mrs Miller, and Mrs Waterston who work in the classroom throughout the week to support the children in their learning.
+We would also like to welcome Mr Cockerham to Donnington Class.
+Mr Cockerham is a student teacher who will be with us throughout the Summer term, and will bring joy and excitement every day to each lesson!
 Our classroom is a bright and fun environment in which we can share our learning with each other and has a brilliant reading corner full of books where we can enjoy our daily reading.
 We enjoy everything about our class, especially seeing our work around our classroom walls.

 We hope you enjoy looking at what we will be learning for the rest of this term with our topic map, and enjoy looking at the photos of us and our learning.